nicksu100/puppet-openvpn/README.md

 OpenVPN is a widely-used ssl vpn.
 This module creates the OpenVPN server and client configurations for puppet managed machines.
+Because I am using puppet keys this module enforces the use of tls-auth see tls-auth(#tls-auth)

 ##Server Setup